dotnet/docs/docs/standard/library-guidance/nuget.md

 > Embedding symbol files in the main NuGet package gives developers a better debugging experience by default.
 They don't need to find and configure the NuGet symbol server in their IDE to get symbol files.
 >
 > The downside to embedded symbol files is they increase the package size by about 30% for .NET libraries compiled using SDK-style projects.
-If package size is a concern then you should publish symbols in a symbol package instead.
+If package size is a concern, you should publish symbols in a symbol package instead.

 >[!div class="step-by-step"]
 [Previous](./strong-naming.md)